-- Most disagreements about medical treatment can be resolved through good communication and timely dispute resolution processes within aged care settings. - 2.
-When a dispute cannot be resolved within aged care, advice or assistance may be sought from State and Territory guardianship bodies such as the Public Advocate or Public Guardian. - 3.
+- 1. Most disagreements about medical treatment can be resolved through good communication and timely dispute resolution processes within aged care settings. - 2.
+When a dispute cannot be resolved within aged care, advice or assistance may be sought from the Public Advocate or Public Guardian. - 3.
 State and Territory tribunals are able to hear disputes about end of life medical treatment.
 Their powers, the orders they may make, and how they make decisions vary depending on the guardianship and medical treatment legislation of the State or Territory. - 4.
 The State and Territory Supreme Courts also have powers to resolve disputes about medical treatment at the end of life.
 When making a decision for adults who lack capacity, the Courts' paramount consideration is the person's best interests.